ben-rowan/doctrine-assert/README.md

 use DoctrineAssertTrait;
 ```

-And implement method `getEntityManager(): EntityManager` which allows the trait to access your
+And implement a `getEntityManager(): EntityManager` method which allows the trait to access your
 tests entity manager.

 You now have access to the following assertions.